 - 1 pint cherry tomatoes halved

-- To top: fresh cracked black pepper and chopped parsley
+- To top: fresh cracked black pepper, shaved parmesan cheese, and/or chopped parsley